emre010101/JavaPy/README.md

-# MyPy
+# MyPrograms
-Some, small Python projects
+Some, small Python and Java projects that are designed to meet my daily needs and a few college projects